nabin304/ReproduceWorkflowError/README.md

 So if I give it a negative number to execute the last condition of the When statement, then results in above mentined error log message.

->Note: To resolve this issue once can Add the Endworkflow statement then the error message will be gone.
+>Note: To resolve this issue one can Add the Endworkflow statement then the error message will be gone.
 Unfortunately, I did not see any documentation about whether we really need to end the workflow or not.